FolkTime is the Oregon HUB for Intentional Peer Support Training.

 Intentional Peer Support is recognized as an approved training for individuals working with Adults “Peer support specialist” means an individual providing services to another individual who shares a similar life experience with the peer support specialist (addiction to addiction, mental health condition to mental health condition).

 Angel Prater works for FolkTime as the Executive Director, is a Certified National IPS Trainer, and was named Oregon’s IPS trainer of trainers.
-She is the wife of a wonderful man, a mother of two beautiful daughters, and has recently become a grandmother of a chunky little baby boy.
+She is the mother of two beautiful daughters, and has recently become a grandmother of a chunky little baby boy.
 Angel enjoys riding motorcycles, skydiving, socializing, and most of all, spending time with her family.
 Angel says, “Recovery became a new way of life.
 Living without the use of drugs allowed a life of mental wellness and stability.
 I made a promise to take all of my life challenges and turn them into something good.
 I promised God that I will walk with those who are struggling so they may know that, no matter what, there is hope!
 IT CAN BE DONE!”
 Since July 5, 1996, Angel has been supporting others by sharing her experience, strength and hope, without shame or guilt.
 She hopes to inspire others to share their story as well.
 As the famous movie says, let’s “Pay it forward!”

 Danielle Grondin is honored to be part of the peer movement.
 Her schooling focused on Sociology and Civic Leadership, while her lived experience illuminated the strengths and shortcomings of our current systems of care.
 Danielle has been in educator roles for over a decade and is passionate about social justice, intersectionality, sustainability, and holistic healing modalities.
 As the Director of Training at FolkTime, Danielle specializes in Intentional Peer Support.
 She is also trained as a Youth & Young Adult Peer Support Specialist, a Hearing Voices Facilitator, and a Certified Yoga Instructor.
 Danielle is a pet parent to three fuzzy animals, loves the outdoors, and enjoys spending quality time with her family and friends.